Macular degeneration is now the most common cause of blindness in people above the age of 60.

 The last decade saw the advent of a new family of medications used in the treatment of wet AMD, called anti-VEGF drugs.
 Vascular Endothelial Growth Factor (VEGF) is a substance produced within the body that causes the growth of new blood vessels and plays a role in the permeability of the blood vessel walls.
 Patients with wet AMD have higher levels of VEGF within their eyes which causes the growth of abnormal leaky blood vessels under and into the retina (called choroidal neovascularization) which can bleed and significantly affect central vision.
 Anti-VEGF drugs inhibit the abnormally high levels of VEGF within the eye and thus cause regression of some of these blood vessels or cause stabilization of the blood vessel wall.

 The medication is given with a very small needle after proper anesthesia has been administered to the eye, and the vast majority of patients report little or no discomfort with the treatment.
-The medication lasts about 1 month and requires continued therapy in the majority of cases.
-Your retina specialist will start you on a series of 3 monthly therapy sessions and will attempt to increase the interval between injections.
-Most patients end up requiring continued injection therapy every 1 to 3 months, and a minority of people can stop the therapy.
+Your retina specialist will start you on a series of 3 monthly therapy sessions and will attempt to increase the interval between injections following a Treat and Extent Protocol.
+Most patients end up requiring continued injection therapy every 1 to 4 months.

 Lucentis (ranibizumab): First anti-VEGF drug to be approved for intraocular use for wet AMD since 2006.
 Because of its smaller molecule, Lucentis has the least effect on systemic VEGF levels and is cleared faster from the system compared to the other anti-VEGF drugs.